If you’re succeeding under a bullying boss who berates and belittles you, it may reveal something unflattering about your own personality.

 According to a new study in the Journal of Business Ethics, psychopaths have a natural advantage in workplaces overrun by abusive supervision, and are more likely to thrive under these terrible kind of bosses.

 Study: Psychopaths flourish under abusive bosses

-When many of us think of psychopaths, we may picture Christian Bale’s chilling portrayal as serial killer, Patrick Bateman, in the movie “American Psycho.”
+When many of us think of psychopaths, we may picture Christian Bale’s chilling portrayal as serial killer in New York City, Patrick Bateman, in the movie “American Psycho” or even the Queen of Hearts in Disney‘s Alice in Wonderland.
 In real life, psychopathy is a stable personality trait that is partly based on hereditary factors, the study’s lead author Charlice Hurst, assistant professor of management in Notre Dame, told Ladders.
 It is primarily characterized by a lack of empathy, a skill with superficial, insincere charm, and fearlessness.

 Being a psychopath is not good for the betterment of society, but it can be advantageous for your job when your boss is abusive.
 To determine abusive supervision, participants in one survey were asked to answer to what extent their boss acted abusive, answering items with “Ridicules me,” “Reminds me of my past mistakes and failures,” and “Is rude to me.”
 The study found that employees with high levels of psychopathy showed higher levels of engagement at work than employees with low levels of psychopathy under abusive bosses.
 These psychopathic employees were more likely to feel energized and inspired working for an abusive boss.
 Under normal supervision, psychopathic employees reported feeling less engaged.